 Pokémon — Short for “pocket monster,” the origin of the characters is Japanese folklore, including demons.
 Here is an article from Christian Apologetics & Research Ministry which outlines some of what goes on with Pokémon and Pokémon Go.
 Decide for yourself, after reading.
 (It’s not one of those hyper-ventilating articles, by the way.)

 Dora the Explorer — Now you may really think I am nuts!
-I’m sorry, but those cute little shows are full of all sorts of magic.
+I’m sorry, but those cute little shows contain magic.
 It looks innocent, but it is not.
 With any children’s TV shows, I believe we should pay attention to what is taking place in them before we plunk our children down in front of them.
 The Holy Spirit will help us discern, if we just ask.

 Personally, I would avoid any children’s shows which incorporate mystical powers, magic wands, saying magical phrases, exploring pagan temples, or spooky things.
 They encourage a taste for these things in our children.
 In my opinion, it is better to stand conservatively when it comes to questionable entertainment.

 Yoga — Whether you utilize the breathing techniques or only the exercise positions, yoga opens doors to demonic influences.
 You cannot use the breathing exercises and try to listen for the Holy Spirit through them.
 They open the way for evil spirits to speak into your mind.
 Each of the exercise stances are dedicated to a Hindu god (demon).
 It is not possible to Christianize yoga, no matter how we try.
 Former Hindus who now follow Jesus understand what is involved in yoga, and have nothing to do with it.
 Maybe we should listen to them.